ztyyLV/web-twain-docs/indepth/features/output.md

 ##### Q: What are all the APIs `DWT` provides for HTTP upload

-**A**: Apart from the recommended `HTTPUpload()` method and those already mentioned above, `DWT` provides 8 more methods and a few other properties for making a HTTP upload.
+**A**: Apart from the recommended `HTTPUpload()` method and those already mentioned above, `DWT` provides 8 more methods and a few other properties for making an HTTP upload.
 They are listed below

 * [ `HTTPUploadThroughPutEx()` ]({{site.info}}api/WebTwain_IO.html#httpuploadthroughputex)
 * [ `HTTPUploadThroughPost()` ]({{site.info}}api/WebTwain_IO.html#httpuploadthroughpost)